Raúl Castro: Commander in the Cuban Revolution

 As a result of Raúl's "Eastern Front" operations, he was not involved in the pivotal Operation Verano (which came close to destroying the main body of fighters but ended up a spectacular victory for Fidel), but Raúl's forces remained active and grew over time.

 On 26 June 1958, Raúl Castro's rebels kidnapped ten Americans and two Canadians from the property of Moa Bay Mining Company (an American company) on the north coast of Oriente Province.
 The next day rebels took hostage 24 U.S. servicemen on leave from the United States naval base at Guantanamo Bay.
 This incident brought total kidnapped hostages to 36 (34 U.S. and 2 Canadian citizens).

-U.S. Ambassador Earl E. T. Smith and his staff determined the kidnappings had the following objectives: Obtain worldwide publicity, regain M-26-7 prestige lost by general strike call failure, force Batista's Air Force to stop bombing rebel holds, and gain public recognition from the U.S. Two tactical objectives the kidnapping achieved for Castro forces can be discerned from contemporaneous reporting in Time: Batista declaring a ceasefire for negotiations, forcing a reduction in Operation Verano air raids; the rebels used the lulls to regroup and fly in arms.
+U.S. Ambassador Earl E. T. Smith and his staff determined the kidnappings had the following objectives: Obtain worldwide publicity, regain M-26-7 prestige lost by the failure of the call for a general strike, force Batista's Air Force to stop bombing rebel holds, and gain public recognition from the U.S. Two tactical objectives the kidnapping achieved for Castro forces can be discerned from contemporaneous reporting in Time: Batista declaring a ceasefire for negotiations, forcing a reduction in Operation Verano air raids; the rebels using the lulls to regroup and fly in arms.

-The hostage-taking caused significant U.S. backlash, including unfavorable public reaction, and U.S. consideration to re-establishing military support to Batista and deploying U.S. forces to free the hostages.
+The hostage-taking caused significant U.S. backlash, including unfavorable public reaction, and the U.S. considering re-establishing military support to Batista and deploying U.S. forces to free the hostages.
 Ultimately, the hostages were released in very small groups, extracting the maximum press attention.
 After their release, the hostages said they were treated well with some even claiming to support the rebel cause.

 Regarding the captured Batista government soldiers, Raúl Castro notes in his war diaries: "All three were brought food and told that they would be released and only their weapons would be kept.
 They had money and watches we needed, but according to our principles, we didn't touch them."
 In the territories under guerrilla control, it created an autonomous structure by establishing hospitals, schools and several material manufacturing plants.
 In 1958, he was also at the origin of the M-26 intelligence services.

 By October 1958, after reinforcement by Fidel, the brothers had about 2,000 fighters and were operating freely throughout Oriente province.
 In December, while Che Guevara and Camilo Cienfuegos were operating in Santa Clara, Fidel and Raúl's army laid siege to Maffo, capturing it on 30 December.
 Their victorious army then headed to Santiago de Cuba, capital of Oriente province.